djshaw/blinkstick-notifier/README.md

 More than one sensor can enable the same named condition.
 When this happens, the controller will not disable the condition until all sensors have disabled the condition.

+Multiple conditions can be active at the same time.
+Each condition has an explicitly (or automatically) set priority.
+For each led, only one colour is activated.
+The highest priority condition specifies the active colour.

 ## manual-set